LaunchCodeEducation/java-web-development/src/chapters/interfaces-and-polymorphism/given-interfaces.rst

 Interfaces In The Wild
 ======================

-The most immediate situations that you’ll encounter in which you’ll want to use interfaces are when working with interfaces and classes that are part of Java.
-Here are just a few.
+The first situations where you’ll want to use interfaces involve applying pre-defined interfaces and classes that are part of Java.
+Here are a few examples.

 Comparable<T>
 -------------

-**Purpose**: A class implements ``Comparable<T>`` in order to allow comparison - in a “greater than” and “less than” sense - to another instance of the class.
-This is a “parameterized” interface, which means that when using it you need to specify the class that it will be comparing.
+**Purpose**: A class implements ``Comparable<T>`` in order to allow comparison---in a “greater than” and “less than” sense---to another instance of the class.
+This is a “parameterized” interface, which means that you need to specify the class that it will be comparing.
 For example, ``Comparable<Job>`` would compare ``Job`` objects.